The 2020 US Decennial Census is more private than you (might) think: Results

-Using our new method of privacy accounting, the analysis in Section~\ref{sec:2020census} implies that noise levels can be reduced while still maintaining the original privacy budget for each geographical level.
-To achieve the same privacy budget as shown by the red bar in Figure \ref{fig:improve_epsilon} (for example, $\epsilon = 2.79$ at the national level), we compare the noise levels calculated by our method and the Bureau's, which are displayed in Table \ref{table:2020 allocation}.
+Using our new method of privacy accounting, the analysis in Section~\ref{sec:2020census} implies that noise levels can be reduced while still maintaining the original privacy guarantee for each geographical level.
+The reduced noise level should produce an $(\epsilon, \delta)$-curve that is at least as private as the Bureau's published guarantee over as large a range of $\delta$ as possible.
+Following this requirement, we determine the reduced noise level such that its $\epsilon$ value matches that of the Bureau's at $\delta = 10^{-11}$ for each geographical level (for example, $\epsilon = 2.79$ at the national level), which is displayed in Table \ref{table:2020 allocation}.
 The reduction in noise variances is substantial, ranging from 15.08\% (national level) to 24.82\% (block level).